List of screw drives: One-way

-One-way screws are practical only when the need for removal is unlikely.
-They are difficult to remove with conventional tools because the slot is designed to cause cam out when even minimal torque is applied in the direction to unscrew it.
+One-way screws are relevant only when the need for removal is unlikely.
+They are difficult to remove with conventional tools because the slot is designed to cause cam-out when even minimal torque is applied in the direction to unscrew it.
 Instead, a one-way screw can be removed by drilling a hole through the head of the screw and inserting a screw extractor.
 Alternatively, a rotary tool with cutting disk can be used to extend the slot, the head can be gripped with locking pliers, or the screw can be removed with a pin spanner (snake-eyes driver) after drilling two holes in the slot.
-It can also sometimes be removed by attaching a precision drill chuck tightly to the screw head, in a manner similar to removing screws that have broken heads.
+A screw (with any head, not drivable for any reason such as damage) that is standing proud of a surface can sometimes be removed by attaching a drill chuck, which might sustain damage, tightly to the screw head.